 - Practice skill-based exercises that improve common motor symptoms.
 Try walking a course with a time goal, riding a bike or learning a new sport.

 - Try something new.
-Neuroplasticity is when we teach our brains a new pattern — a new exercise or practicing a new way of thinking.
+The brain’s ability to reorganize itself by forming new connections.
+This allows the brain to compensate for injury and disease and to respond to new situations and changes in the environment. is when we teach our brains a new pattern — a new exercise or practicing a new way of thinking.
 When you do these things the brain forms new connections and new neurons.

 - Avoid loud rooms and distractions when possible.
 Turn off the television or radio when having a conversation.